-For a project or business, a strategy is typically a blueprint that a business follows in order to achieve success.
-The blueprint might outline who they are as a business, define who they want to reach and how you want to reach them, and identify the market in which they wish to enter.
+A strategy is typically a blueprint for a project or business that a company follows to achieve success.
+For example, the blueprint might outline who they are as a business, define who they want to reach and how to get to them, and identify the market they wish to enter.

 - Detailing your objectives: What is it you hope to achieve with your project/business.
 Concretely defining who you are as a business and what you hope to achieve will help to give you a direction to follow.

 - Define your expectations: You should set your expectations in quantifiable and qualifiable terms.
-Using the right metrics to measure your success can help your team to understand the areas in which they do well and the areas that need improvement.
+Using the right metrics to measure your success can help your team understand the areas in which they do well and the areas that need improvement.

-- Check-in: Checking in with you team’s progress and having an open dialogue with them will help to keep yourself and your team in the loop.
+- Check-in: Checking in with your team’s progress and having an open dialogue with them will help to keep yourself and your team in the loop.
 A schedule should be implemented (monthly, quarterly, etc.) in which you will meet with your team and keep them up to date with your business’s/project’s progress.

 Example: Starting a Website